We aspire to improve the lives of children and adults affected by PANS/PANDAS and other immune-related encephalopathies.

 Our launch team needs volunteers and fundraisers to help us meet our goals.

-Inspire other families whose lives have been affected by PANS/PANDAS.
+Inspire other families whose lives have been affected by this devastating disorder.

 Be a Hero – Donate Plasma!
 Help solve the National IVIG shortage.